 This page provides an outline of how to get in compliance with DEF(AUST)1000C Part 12.
 If you have questions about how to comply or if your assets come under the requirements of DEF(AUST)1000C, please contact Camcode Global.

 What Is DEF(AUST)1000C?

-DEF(AUST)1000C requires that assets supplied by OEMs and other Contractors to have a permeant and indelible mark which is globally-unique, item-specific identifier prior to receipt.
+DEF(AUST)1000C requires that serially tracked assets used by or supplied to the ADF have a permanent and indelible mark which is globally-unique, item-specific identifier prior to receipt.
 Failure to comply can cause shipment rejection and or non-payment.
-UID marks are can also be referred to as UID labels, military labels, defence labels, ADF labels or DEF(AUST)1000C labels.
+UII marks are also be referred to as labels, tags or marks.

 - The two-dimensional data matrix must be ISO 15434 and for formatted in a very specific alpha-numeric construct.